UmairPirzada/JAVA_Programming/Order of Precedence, Type Casting, and Math Class_Lab_02.md

 # 2. Explicit Casting / Widening Casting
 Explicit casting is necessary when converting from a larger to a smaller data type or between incompatible types.

+Narrowing casting must be done manually by placing the type in parentheses () in front of the value:

 ```java
 double xDouble = 1.1;